My Home Page with Links to My Other Book Reviews

 Most ideologies seek to capriciously limit the liberties of others and ignore their own misuses of liberties.

-Beabout argues that we should not misuse are freedoms.
+Beabout argues we should not misuse freedoms.
 Instead, he claims we should use our freedoms to watch sports.
 Aarrrrgh!
-Talk about trading one misuse for another.
-Somewhere I read that men spend on mean four times as much time on spectator sports—viewing and thinking about—than they think they do.
+Somewhere I read research suggesting that men spend a mean of four times as much time on spectator sports—viewing and thinking about sports—than they believe they do.
 This is one of those Kierkegaardian books.
 Worth browsing.

 The Metaphysics of Star Trek —Richard Hanley